Tang4109/learngit/readme.txt

-ZhongQiang Ma is my son and this guy is a silly bitch!
+QianMei Chen is a clever girl and I can not agree with more!